How many dogs and cats are put down in Japan every year and how is this done?

 It is a difficult question that we have to face, but here is the reality of the legal basis for animal culling in Japan.

-According to the Ministry of the Environment (2014), over 100,000 dogs and cats are legally killed at the Department of Public Health (“Jichitai”) governmental animal shelters and animal welfare shelters in Japan.
+According to the Ministry of the Environment (2014), over 46,411 dogs and cats are legally killed at the Department of Public Health (“Jichitai”) local animal shelters and animal welfare shelters in Japan.

 In just 6 years, between 2009 and 2014, roughly one million dogs and cats, which included both strays and owner-surrenders, were taken to so-called “dream boxes” where they faced an inhumane death by gassing.
-This is often a cruel process that can take 10 to 15 minutes to kill each animal.
-All sized dogs and cats, whether large or small, are given the same amount of gas exposure which may cause more suffering to the larger and smaller animals.
+This is often a cruel process that can take 10 to 15 minutes until they die.
+In many cases, all sized dogs and cats, whether large or small, are given the same amount of gas exposure which may cause more suffering when it’s not enough to put animals to sleep.

-People become veterinarians to save lives, but at Jichitai they do the opposite.
-It is not hard to imagine that most of them are shocked to see the reality of animal culling their first time and suffer from serious psychological distress as culling becomes their weekly routine.
+People become veterinarians to save lives, but at Jichitai, they are forced to do the opposite.
+It is not hard to imagine that most of them are shocked to see the reality of animal culling at first and suffer from serious psychological distress as culling becomes their daily or weekly routine.

-The Ministry of the Environment has announced that 79,745 cats were killed in 2014 and about 60% of them were newborn kittens.
-There is not enough staff to take care of them at most of the shelters and as a result 70% of them end up in the gas boxes.
-Newborn puppies and kittens breathing are very shallow so the ones that do not die from the regular gas exposure end up being cremated alive.
+The Ministry of the Environment has announced that 30,757 cats were killed in 2018 and about 66% of them were newborn kittens.
+Most of them were born as strays and brought to the shelter by people.
+There are not enough staff to take care of newborn kittens at most of the shelters and as a result them end up being put down on the same day that they come into the shelters.

 Why are innocent dogs and cats being put down in the first place?